 Foreign Relations & National Security

-Today, more than ever, the impact of international developments are hitting home here in the U.S. Our national economy and national security are increasingly dependent on world events and people, places, and issues thousands of miles away from New Jersey.
+Today, more than ever, international developments are hitting home here in the U.S. Our national economy and national security are increasingly dependent on world events and people, places, and issues thousands of miles away from New Jersey.

 - Iran Sanctions.
 An architect of U.S. policy to prevent Iran from developing a nuclear weapons capability.
 Iran's drive to acquire nuclear weapons poses a threat to the national security of the United States and our allies in the region.
 A nuclear Iran would fundamentally alter the strategic balance of the region and alter commitments to the Nuclear Nonproliferation Treaty.
 In December 2011, Senator Menendez authored an amendment that passed the Senate 100-0 and became law, sanctioning the Central Bank of Iran and preventing any international financial institution that does business with the Central Bank of Iran from doing business in the United States.
 This new tool has substantially impacted the Iranian economy, causing the Iranian currency to fall by more than 50% and has reduced revenue from Iran’s petroleum export revenue by $45-$50 billion.